Adult Ed Committee -- Robert Goldberg-Alberts, chair

 The Development Committee organizes the Annual Campaign to Renew and Sustain Or Hadash through voluntary gifts of any amount that helps fill the gap between what is raised by dues and the amount of our expenses.
 An important goal, in addition to our financial one, is that every single member family of the congregation give something -- as generously as they can, no amount is too large but no amount is too small -- in order to feel a part of the community.

 The Education Steering Committee supervises and works closely with the Education Director in carrying out the Religious School’s goals.
 We strive to ensure that the educational program includes an interactive curriculum that encourages critical and creative thinking.
 We focus on developing our students’ relationship with Judaism in numerous ways, including the practice of social action and the study of Torah.
 To that end, the committee is responsible for reviewing and updating curriculum, coordinating school-wide educational and social programs, approving B’nai Mitzvah projects, creating and reviewing the school’s annual budget, and creating and updating school policies and procedures.

-Holocaust Memorial Project Committee - Warren Young, chair
+Holocaust Memorial Project Committee -- Dan Schwarz, chair

 This committee was formed to discuss, and administer the design of, the memorial that Or Hadash members would like to erect on the congregation's property.
 A sculpture proposal has been accepted and installation was started mid-June 2018.
-A dedication date is scheduled for October 14, 2018.
+A dedication occurred October 14, 2018.

 Inclusion Committee - Wendy Elliott-Vandivier, chair